Creating a Custom Rocky Linux ISO

 --addflag with themkksisotool:

-mkksiso --add <LINK_TO_YOUR_REPOSITORY> --ks <PATH_TO_KICKSTART_FILE> <PATH_TO_ISO_TO_MODIFY> <OUTPUT_PATH_FOR_BUILT_ISO>
+mkksiso --add <LINK_TO_REPOSITORY> --ks <PATH_TO_KICKSTART_FILE> <PATH_TO_ISO> <PATH_TO_NEW_ISO>

 - You can see additional details of this process using the

-baseosrepository in the example below - The
+baseosrepository in the example below. - The

-base osrepository will be locally downloaded along with all of its packages:
+baseosrepository will be downloaded locally, along with all of its packages:

 dnf reposync -p ~ --download-metadata --repo=baseos

-- Then add the repository to the
+- Then add the repository to your

 kickstartfile: